YK7188/YK_Lab/08-iOS-Enrollment-Apple-Configurator-Intune-Limitations-No-ABM/README.md

 Go to the profile created above and:

-Export Profile > Download ACME Profile
+Export Profile > Download SCEP Profile

+> It is mentioned that ACME profile does not work in the Microsoft article as of July 2026.

 ## Steps on Intune side